 It is truly cosmopolitan, with great shopping and places to go out and fantastic leisure opportunities and entertainment events on offer.

-Some of the best golf courses in Spain are located there as well as Santa Maria Polo Club, and yacht owners can choose a villa with its own jetty.
+Some of the best golf courses in Spain are located there, as well as Santa Maria Polo Club, and yacht owners can choose a villa with its own jetty.

-The pearl of Sotogrande is its renowned Trocadero Sotogrande Restaurant and Beach Club where you can enjoy superb Mediterranean cuisine in the most delightful surroundings of your choice: from sea views to swimming pool areas, to gardens and hammocks, to intimate secluded spaces – anything you can imagine is there.
+The pearl of Sotogrande is its renowned Trocadero Sotogrande Restaurant and Beach Club, where you can enjoy superb Mediterranean cuisine in the most delightful surroundings of your choice: from sea views to swimming pool areas to gardens and hammocks to intimate secluded spaces – anything you can imagine is there.

-The most popular way is to park in La Linea and walk over the border as there are no queues.
+The most popular way is to park in La Linea and walk over the border, as there are no queues.

 Some people even use folding bicycles.

-Gibraltar’s airport is just 20 minutes away and Málaga’s a one-hour drive.
-It’s also close to beautiful towns such as Ronda and the white villages of Andalucía, has well regarded international schools and a diverse international community.
+Gibraltar’s airport is just 20 minutes away, and Málaga’s is an hour’s drive.
+It’s also close to beautiful towns such as Ronda and the white villages of Andalucía, and has well-regarded international schools and a diverse international community.

-Estepona isn’t so widely celebrated as a renowned Spanish coastal town and is quite often overshadowed by its big cousins Malaga, Marbella and Puerto Banus.
+Estepona isn’t so widely celebrated as a renowned Spanish coastal town and is quite often overshadowed by its big cousins Malaga, Marbella, and Puerto Banus.

-It’s a lovely town full of white-walled houses and buildings; a charming coastal place squeezed between the sea and the mountains.
+It’s a lovely town full of white-walled houses and buildings, a charming coastal place squeezed between the sea and the mountains.

-With its year-round beautiful weather, close proximity to airports, a relaxed lifestyle and stunning cuisine, Estepona is fast becoming one of the most attractive places to buy a property on the Costa del Sol.
+With its year-round beautiful weather, close proximity to airports, relaxed lifestyle, and stunning cuisine, Estepona is fast becoming one of the most attractive places to buy a property on the Costa del Sol.

 There are all the amenities and facilities to serve the expat community: shops, cafes, tapas bars, great beaches, a wonderful marina, eight golf courses and seven museums.

-Estepona, just like Sotogrande, is becoming a location of choice for those expat professionals who have been assigned to work in Gibraltar, but don’t want to live there because of the high cost of living.
+Estepona, just like Sotogrande, is becoming a location of choice for those expat professionals who have been assigned to work in Gibraltar but don’t want to live there because of the high cost of living.

 Most people then park and walk over.
-It’s much easier than getting over the border by car, – this can sometimes take hours in both directions.
+It’s much easier than getting over the border by car – this can sometimes take hours in both directions.

-There’s a car park near the border about 20-30 minutes’ walk away from central Gibraltar or you can jump on a local bus.
+There’s a car park near the border about 20-30 minutes walk away from central Gibraltar or you can jump on a local bus.

 Estepona is also a paradise for nature lovers.

-Estepona’s beaches, stretching for over 13 miles along the coast are truly fabulous, two of them are Blue Flag beaches.
+Estepona’s beaches, stretching for over 13 miles along the coast, are truly fabulous; two of them are Blue Flag beaches.

-Because of its position between the sea and the mountains, Estepona has a microclimate of its own with over 325 days of sunshine a year.
+Because of its position between the sea and the mountains, Estepona has a microclimate of its own, with over 325 days of sunshine a year.

 Alicante is the capital of the stunning Costa Blanca region.

-They say Alicante has the best of everything Spain has to offer: the weather, natural wonders, relaxed lifestyle, food, leisure activities, – all this comes at a much cheaper price than the major urban hubs such as Madrid or Barcelona offer.
+They say Alicante has the best of everything Spain has to offer: the weather, natural wonders, relaxed lifestyle, food, and leisure activities – all this comes at a much lower price than the major urban hubs such as Madrid or Barcelona offer.

-There are wonderful beaches and quiet coves to idle away your days, while at night the city offers an exciting nightlife with a great variety of places to go out and enjoy.
+There are wonderful beaches and quiet coves to idle away your days, while at night, the city offers an exciting nightlife with a great variety of places to go out and enjoy.

-It’s a beautiful space which truly comes alive when the heat of the day subsides, and people gather in the evening to walk and socialise.
+It’s a beautiful space that truly comes alive when the heat of the day subsides, and people gather in the evening to walk and socialize.

 The famed 5 days of Bonfires of Saint John make an unforgettable experience if you are visiting.

 Alicante is well-connected.
 The International Airport of Alicante (El Altet) is just a short drive away and it takes about 2 hours to get there from most major European capitals (London, Berlin, Frankfurt, Paris, Milan, Zurich).

 The expat community has been steadily growing there, encouraging growth in the services and amenities supporting international residents.

 Lots of facilities for families make the place popular for expats with children.

-If you are into yachting or sailing of any kind, love mountains and miles and miles of white beaches, – then Alicante will be one of the top contenders for your perfect retirement destination.
+If you are into yachting or sailing of any kind and love mountains and miles and miles of white beaches, – then Alicante will be one of the top contenders for your perfect retirement destination.

 A short 15 min tram trip can also take you out of the city noise and hubbub to the amazing white sand beach of San Juan.

 If you are in a free fall, retiring or semi-retiring to Spain, or even relocating there with your portable business in the suitcase, that’s where choosing your location can feel like an impossible task.

-You can consider other people’s opinions and recommendations, and make sure you know your own needs and preferences.
+You can consider other people’s opinions and recommendations and make sure you know your own needs and preferences.

 Instead, rent a property for some time, learn about your new region, get to know the surrounding areas, the vibe, seasonal changes and whether it works for you before committing to buying a property there.

-Most of all enjoy your new life in Spain.
+Most of all, enjoy your new life in Spain.